StarRocks/starrocks/docs/sql-reference/sql-statements/data-definition/CREATE TABLE AS SELECT.md

 INNER JOIN part AS p ON p.P_PARTKEY = l.LO_PARTKEY;
 ```

+### Example 5

-Example 5: Asynchronously query the table `order_detail` and create a new table `order_statistics` based on the query result, and then insert the query result into the new table.
+Asynchronously query the table `order_detail` and create a new StarRocks table `order_statistics` based on the query result, and then insert the query result into the new table.

 ```Plain%20Text
 SUBMIT TASK AS CREATE TABLE order_statistics AS SELECT COUNT(*) as count FROM order_detail;